 There are always a few cars that we’ve owned and miss and, for reasons we can’t remember, sold.
-Today continues a series of posts about cars that I have loved and cars I’ve owned.
+Today continues a series of posts about cars I have loved and cars that I’ve owned.
 If you would like to write a post about one of your favorite cars, please drop me a note using the Contact tab.

 Today not many people remember the Arnolt-Bristol, so here’s a brief history lesson: Stanley H. “Wacky” Arnolt was a Chicago industrialist,who imported cars into the United States during the 1950s.
 Though sold as American cars, Arnolt’s cars were constructed with British mechanical underpinnings, Italian bodywork, and US final assembly, sales and distribution in Warsaw, Indiana.

 For the Arnolt Bristol, Arnolt purchased two hundred Bristol 404 chassis with the 1971 cc, six-cylinder 130 hp engines (licensed from BMW) from Bristol Cars Ltd in the UK.
 The Bristol chassis were sent to Carrozzeria Bertone where they received an aerodynamic body that with a hood designed to clear the car’s three single barrel Solex 32 carburetors.

 To launch the car, Arnolt created a racing team for the 1955 Sebring 12-hour race, and in their first attempt, the cars finished first, second and fourth in the Sports 2000 class.
 The following year they took second and third in class.
 In 1957 the team withdrew after driver Bob Goldich’s fatal accident.
 That accident and his friend’s death caused Arnolt to withdraw from racing.